yakbrother/ninepence/src/content/stories/bonjour-tout-le-monde/index.md

 And each story is 100% guaranteed to be about 83% to 92% true.

-So pull up glass of your favorite beverage, and have I got a story for you tonight!
+So, pull up a glass of your favorite beverage, and have I got a story for you tonight!